dullroar/ten-steps-to-linux-survival/Step-1.md

 ## Acknowledgments{.unnumbered}

 Thanks to Ken Astl for reading an early draft of this book.
 I appreciate the detailed and thoughtful discussions I had with Margaret Devere around designing good indexes.
+My boss, Bryan Henderson, has been supportive.
 And finally, I owe more than I can repay (as usual) to my wife Leslie for putting up with me while I obsessed over this project.